To,

 STATUTORY AUDITOR

-Pursuant to Section 139 of the Companies Act.
-2013, rules made there
+Pursuant to Section 139 of the Companies Act, 2013, rules made there

 under, the Board of Directors on the recommendation of the Audit Committee appointed M/s